(also Dionysiac /-ˈnisēˌak/ /-ˈnīsē-/)

-1 Greek Mythology Of or relating to the god Dionysus.
+1 Greek Mythology Relating to the god Dionysus.

 - This does not necessarily mean that Euripides was an initiate of Dionysian mysteries, or that his portrayal of the god's worshippers (the Maenads) is a honest one.